Is It Ever Too Early to Plan for the Holidays at Work?

 Holiday Scheduling & Planning

 From late October through early January, theres a lot that can mess with employees work schedules.
 Time off requests are likely to increase as employees plan to celebrate, attend events and spend time with friends and family.
 Business owners and managers should think about holiday time off in advance.
 Make sure your paid time off policies are fair for your employees, while also allowing you to control productivity; whether you use first-come-first-serve or tenure for time-off approvals, keep it consistent throughout the year.
-Chances are, you'll have to say no to someone to keep your business covered.
+Chances are good you'll have to say no to someone to keep your business covered.

 It's important to look at trends from previous years to understand how many employees you need to cover phone calls, orders or other demands during the holiday season.
 Retail organizations are likely to see peak business during the holidays, while other types of companies could see a drop in customers.
 Leaders must know whether to staff up or down, and you should have a plan in place before the holidays begin.